 It’s fairly simple to repaint a room with a trendy new color or switch up cabinetry hardware, window treatments, light fixtures, and your décor.
 When it comes to permanent fixtures or those that are more difficult to change, however, it’s best to aim for clean lines and neutrality.
 A few examples of classic features include beadboard for the walls, understated tile for a backsplash, sleek cabinetry, neutral-colored stone, and durable floors that stand the test of time, regardless of the surrounding atmosphere.

-If this past year has revealed anything about modern home life, it’s that outdoor spaces are invaluable to health and wellbeing.
+If the past few years have revealed anything about modern home life, it’s that outdoor spaces are invaluable to health and wellbeing.
 Enhancing your connection to nature and increasing a balance of indoor-outdoor living at your home in Washington D.C. will inevitably add value to your home.
-You can accomplish this goal during your remodel by installing more windows or a skylight, which should improve the flow of natural light and showoff panoramic views of your natural surroundings.
+You can accomplish this goal during your remodel by installing more windows or a skylight, which should improve the flow of natural light and show off panoramic views of your natural surroundings.
 Connecting outdoor spaces to your master suite or kitchen and dining area can also contribute to the comfort and ease of your daily life.
 If you have the time and budget to create new outdoor living areas, such as a new deck or patio, that is a worthwhile investment.